ashbaldry/ashbaldry.github.io/_posts/2021-08-09-rscript-error-notification.md

 ## E-mail

 Finally, we need a way to send the results to the user.
 For this I have used the [`{blastula}`](https://rstudio.github.io/blastula/index.html) package.
-Within the e-mail, we can include a brief message saying whether or not it has run successfully, and the log file to help diagnose the error.
+Within the e-mail, we can include a brief message saying whether or not the job has run successfully, and the log file to help diagnose the error.

 For more about setting up e-mails to send using SMTP, have a read of this `{blastula}` [vignette](https://rstudio.github.io/blastula/articles/sending_using_smtp.html)